Skip to content

 Basic Function of Computer | Computer Architecture

-The basic function performed by a computer is execution of a program, which consists of a set of instruction stored in memory.
-The central processing unit (CPU) is an unit of computer which performs a variety of functions given by that instructions.
+Basic function of a computer in Architecture – The basic function performed by a computer is the execution of a program, which consists of a set of instructions stored in memory.
+The central processing unit (CPU) is a unit of a computer that performs a variety of functions given by the instructions.

 In the simplest way, instruction processing consists of two steps: